Teacher tip: Use animated videos to help your child learn to make inferences

 • What do you think happens after the end of the film?

 Make sure to explain to your child how inferences work.
-For example, ask her what she would infer if she looked out the window and saw people using their umbrellas.
-Tell her she can make smart guesses if she thinks of her own experiences and looks for clues.
+For example, ask your child what they would infer if they looked out the window and saw people using their umbrellas.
+Tell your child they can make smart guesses if they think of their own experiences and look for clues.

 • Simon’s Cat (for young kids): Why is the cat upset?
 Why doesn’t the cat want to get into the crate?
 Where do you think the man wants to go?